 Festival du Voyageur’s Canada Life School Program, through its many workshops and activities, offers your students a front row ticket to a unique and customized learning experience that revolves around the historic character of the voyageur and their day-to-day life.
 Activities are open to all school levels and are offered in french and english.

-Before your visit..
+Before your registration..

 Registering for the school program is easy!
 That said, please keep the following information in mind when planning your class’s outing.